-Revenue recognition
+Revenue Recognition

-ASML recognizes revenue when all four revenue recognition criteria are met: persuasive evidence of an arrangement exists; delivery has occurred or services have been rendered; seller's price to buyer is fixed or determinable; and collectibility is reasonably assured.
-At ASML, this policy generally results in revenue recognition from the sale of a system upon shipment.
-The revenue from the installation of a system is generally recognized upon completion of that installation at the customer site.
-Each system undergoes, prior to shipment, a "Factory Acceptance Test" in ASML's clean room facilities, effectively replicating the operating conditions that will be present on the customer's site, in order to verify whether the system will meet its standard specifications and any additional technical and performance criteria agreed with the customer.
+In general, we recognize the revenue from the sale of a system upon shipment and the revenue from the installation of a system upon completion of that installation at the customer site.
+Each system undergoes, prior to shipment, a "Factory Acceptance Test" in our clean room facilities, effectively replicating the operating conditions that will be present on the customer's site, in order to verify whether the system will meet its standard specifications and any additional technical and performance criteria agreed with the customer.
 A system is shipped, and revenue is recognized, only after all specifications are met and customer sign-off is received or waived.
-Although each system's performance is re-tested upon installation at the customer's site, ASML has never failed to successfully complete installation of a system at a customer's premises.
+Although each system's performance is re-tested upon installation at the customer's site, we have never failed to successfully complete installation of a system at a customer's premises.

 We anticipate that, in connection with future introductions of new technology, we will initially defer revenue recognition until completion of installation and acceptance of the new technology at customer premises.
 This deferral would continue until we are able to conclude that installation of the technology in question would occur consistently within a predetermined time period and that the performance of the new technology would not reasonably be different from that exhibited in the pre-shipment Factory Acceptance Test.
-Any such deferral of revenues, however, could have a material effect on ASML's results of operations for the fiscal period in which the deferral occurred and on the succeeding fiscal period.
+Any such deferral of revenues, however, could have a material effect on our results of operations for the fiscal period in which the deferral occurred and on the succeeding fiscal period.
 At December 31, 2006 and 2005 we had no deferred revenue from shipments of new technology.
-During the three years ended December 31, 2006, no revenue from new technology was recorded that had been previously deferred.
+During the two years ended December 31, 2006, no revenue from new technology was recorded that had been previously deferred.
 As our systems are based largely on two product platforms that permit incremental, modular upgrades, the introduction of genuinely "new" technology occurs infrequently, and has occurred on only one occasion since 1999.

 ASML has no significant repurchase commitments in its general sales terms and conditions.
-From time to time, the Company repurchases systems that it has manufactured and sold and, following refurbishment, resells those systems to other customers.
+From time to time the Company repurchases systems that it has manufactured and sold and, following refurbishment, resells those systems to other customers.
 This repurchase decision is driven by market demand expressed by other customers and not by explicit or implicit contractual arrangements relating to the initial sale.
 The Company considers reasonable offers from any vendor, including customers, to repurchase used systems so that it can refurbish, resell and install these systems as part of its normal business operations.
 Once repurchased, the repurchase price of the used system is recorded in work-in-process inventory during the period it is being refurbished, following which the refurbished system is reflected in finished products inventory until it is sold to the customer.
 As of December 31, 2006 ASML has repurchase commitments for an amount of EUR 24 million.